roomacarthur/the-tipsy-quiz/README.md

 # Testing

-For testing I will use multiple resources, HTML and CSS validators, Chrome Dev Tools Lighthouse tests as well as thorough user testing.
+For testing, I will use multiple resources, HTML and CSS validators, Chrome Dev Tools Lighthouse tests as well as thorough user testing.
 Any errors and bugs found during the testing stage will be noted in the [Bugs & Fixes](#bugs-&-fixes) section.

 ## Tests